ISDuBA/ISDuBA/docs/README.md

 make all
 ```

+Note that the API documentation linked within the application contains the wrong URL when a
+development build is being run.
+It can still be found here: http://localhost:8081/swagger/index.html.

 #### Upgrading
 When upgrading from an older version, a migration is needed to
 configure the database by starting isdubad with the